troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 The default is based on US ratings, with fallbacks to other countries.
 * --use-category-for-keyword
 Instead of outputting keyword tags, output category tags instead.
 Useful for programs that cannot parse keywords.
+* --update-category-with-grabber
+Add an xmltv tag to the programme's categories.
+This allows the user to schedule programmes that have a category of 'xmltv' (and, say, a title of "Bob") and so avoid recording other OTA channels which have provided EIT details that would otherwise match the recording rule.

 Extra Options for Updating Description
 --------------------------------------